GameErauntsia/GameErauntsia/README.rst

 Contact
 -------
-You will find us on twitter `@gamerauntsia <http://twitter.com/gamerauntsia>`_ or you can email us to gamerauntsia@gmail.com.
+You will find us on twitter `@gamerauntsia <http://twitter.com/gamerauntsia>`_ or you can email us to bulegoa at gamerauntsia.eus.